danielbloy/pico-interactive-halloween/README.md

 inconsistency as some properties are in `config.py` whilst others are in the code files themselves.
 It's usually obvious where the settings are or need to be.

+# Structure of the code

+Code/nodes that need to run on desktop computers such as Raspberry Pis or laptops can be found in the desktop directory.
+Code that is designed to run microcontroller based nodes can be found in microcontroller.

 ## How to run the code

 For all code that is designed to run on a Raspberry Pi Pico, ensure that the device